vahidkhorasani/autoSSH/README.md

 Introduction
 =================
 It's free and you can download and use it and also redistribute it.There is a manual page which is associated with the program.Please download it and then copy it to the manpath of your system to have a better understanding of it.
-You can also add this script to your PATH and have it as a shell command to feel more comfortabel.
+You can also add this script to your PATH and have it as one of your shell commands.

 I hope you enjoy it !